decentralized-identity/bbs-signature/draft-bbs-signatures.md

 7. dom_for_hash = encode_for_hash(dom_array)

-8. if dom_for_hash is INVALID, return INVALD
+8. if dom_for_hash is INVALID, return INVALID

 9. domain = hash_to_scalar(dom_for_hash, 1)